 - Strong analytical skills with demonstrated attention to detail

-Legal Assistants provide legal and technical support to Administrative Law Judges and other technical and professional positions to process entitlement cases at the administrative appeals levels.
-Legal Assistants also review and analyze a wide variety of medical and legal documentation.
-These positions become progressively responsible for developing and processing requests for hearing cases from receipt to completion, and independently perform a wide range of case development actions.
+Legal Support & Legal Assistants provide legal and technical support to Administrative Law Judges and other technical and professional positions to process entitlement cases at the administrative appeals levels.
+These employees review and analyze a wide variety of medical and legal documentation.
+These positions become progressively responsible for developing and processing requests for hearing cases from receipt to completion and independently perform a wide range of case development actions.

-Paralegal Specialists/Paralegal Analysts serve as authoritative specialists and program experts in the adjudication of Social Security disability and non-disability cases.
-They analyze, research, and develop cases, formulate comprehensive decisions, and act on requests for hearings.
-Paralegals provide technical advice and assistance to the Administrative Law Judges in the review and analysis of cases prior to and after hearings, in the preparation of decisions, and other post-hearing actions.
+Paralegal Specialists & Paralegal Analysts serve as authoritative specialists and program experts in the adjudication of Social Security disability and non-disability cases.
+These employees analyze, research, and develop cases, formulate comprehensive decisions, and act on requests for hearings.
+They also provide technical advice and assistance to the Administrative Law Judges in the review and analysis of cases prior to and after hearings, in the preparation of decisions, and other post-hearing actions.

 Paralegal Specialists (Decision Writers) primarily write the decisions for Social Security disability and non-disability cases.
-They analyze, research, and develop cases on requests for hearing.
-Paralegals assure that all decisions are consistent with adjudication policies in Social Security law, regulations, and rulings.
+These employees analyze, research, and develop cases on requests for hearing.
+They also ensure that all decisions are consistent with adjudication policies in Social Security law, regulations, and rulings.

-General Attorneys work within the Office of General Counsel.
-They represent Social Security before administrative agencies and provide legal advice on matters ranging from family and trust law to employment law and labor relations.
+General Attorneys work within the Office of the General Counsel.
+These attorneys represent Social Security before administrative agencies and provide legal advice on matters ranging from family and trust law to employment law and labor relations.
 They also deal with torts, ethics, bankruptcy, civil rights matters, federal procurement law, and Freedom of Information Act and Privacy Act issues.

 Field Attorneys work in Hearings Offices for the Office of Disability Adjudication and Review across the country.
-They provide professional legal assistance to Administrative Law Judges.
+These attorneys provide professional legal assistance to Administrative Law Judges.
 Field Attorneys also assist in pre-hearing legal preparation, research, decision preparation, and post-hearing actions.
-Employees may progress to higher levels, including supervisory opportunities.

-Staff Attorneys also work in the Office of Disability Adjudication and Review in Falls Church, Virginia.
-They serve in a variety of roles in areas such as Labor Relations, Contract Law, and Administration, and may review cases relative to their component’s function.
-Staff Attorneys may develop administrative law procedures, policy, and guidelines concerning hearings, appeals, and civil action processes.
+Staff Attorneys work in the Office of Disability Adjudication and Review in Falls Church, Virginia.
+These attorneys serve in a variety of roles in areas such as Labor Relations, Contract Law, and Administration, and review cases relative to their component’s function.
+They also develop administrative law procedures, policy, and guidelines concerning hearings, appeals, and civil action processes.

-Attorney-Examiners (Administrative Appeals Judges/AAJs) are also located in Falls Church and work for the Appeals Council to review the Administrative Law Judge decisions and dismissals.
-They also work with the Office of General Counsel on decisions appealed to the courts and recommend whether appeals should be taken to higher courts on judicial reversals of the Commissioner’s decision.
+Attorney-Examiners (Administrative Appeals Judges/AAJs) work for the Appeals Council to review the Administrative Law Judge decisions and dismissals.
+These attorneys work with the Office of the General Counsel on decisions appealed to the courts and recommend whether appeals should be taken to higher courts on judicial reversals of the Commissioner’s decision.
 To qualify for an Administrative Appeals Judge position, applicants are required to have seven years of legal experience.

-Attorney Advisors also work in Falls Church and perform a variety of activities related to hearings and appeals processes.
+Attorney Advisors perform a variety of activities related to hearings and appeals processes.
 They support and assist Administrative Appeals Judges on the Appeals Council.
-They adjudicate denials of requests for review by the Appeals Council and may provide advice and assistance to the Chief Administrative Law Judge.
+They adjudicate denials of requests for review by the Appeals Council and provide advice and assistance to the Chief Administrative Law Judge.